joshbegley/nyt-latest/previous.md

 https://nytimes.com/interactive/2025/04/09/us/politics/house-budget-vote.html

 **OpenAI Asks Court to Bar Elon Musk From Unfairly Attacking It**\
-`In a legal filing on Wednesday, OpenAI asked a federal court to hold Mr. Musk responsible for any damage he has caused the firm, in the latest sign of their bitter feud.`\
+`In a legal filing, OpenAI asked a federal court to hold Mr. Musk responsible for any damage he has caused the firm, in the latest sign of their bitter feud.`\
 https://nytimes.com/2025/04/09/technology/openai-elon-musk-lawsuit.html

 **Justice Dept. Bars Its Lawyers From American Bar Association Functions**\